chris2fr/guichet/README.md

 }
 ```

-Here is an example of Bottin ACLs that may be used to support Guichet invitations:
+Here is an exemple of Bottin ACLs that may be used to support Guichet invitations:

 ```
   "acl": [